taherkk/Space-Invader/README.md

-# Star Wars Game
+# Space Invader Game
-This is a simple star wars game.
+This is a simple space invader game.